ookamiinc/Sporticon/README.md

 ***

 **Our symbols are free for everyone to use:** Visit our [website](https://sporticon.ookami.tokyo/) to view and save icons individually from the list or [download](https://github.com/ookamiinc/Sporticon/releases/download/1.0a/Sporticon.zip) our set to use them in your digital products, prints and marketing assets.
-Available under the Apache 2.0 license, the only thing we ask is that you not re-sell these icons themselves.
+Available under the [Apache 2.0](LICENSE) license, the only thing we ask is that you not re-sell these icons themselves.
 We'd love attribution in your project's about section, but it is not required.

 **Suggestions & contributions are welcome:** This is an open source project, meaning the original symbol files used to build Sporticon are freely available for remix, re-share and even improve upon.
-For more information about contributing to Sporticon, check out our contributing.md documentation (WIP).
+For more information about contributing to Sporticon, check out our [Contributing](Contributing.md) documentation (WIP).

 ## Acknowledgement